To learn more about the Clinical Curriculum and Registration, please visit our Clinical Registration Center.

 Enrollment in this clinic will fulfill the HLS JD pro bono requirement.

-Required Class Component: Institute to End Mass Incarceration Clinical Seminar (2 spring clinical credits).
+Required Class Component: Anti-Carceral Organizing and Lawyering (2 spring clinical credits).
 This clinic and course are bundled; your enrollment in the clinic will automatically enroll you in the required course.
+For a description of the seminar component of the course, please see the corresponding course description.

 Additional Co-/Pre-Requisites: None.